geoflows/dclaw/docs/src/theory.md

 ## Core equations

 D-Claw solves the following set of equations.
-See Iverson and George (2014) and George and Iverson (2014) for explaination and references.
+See Iverson and George (2014) and George and Iverson (2014) for derivation, explanation, and references.

 ```{math}